xiaotianliusky/Interactive-Lab-Hub/Lab 1/README.md

 ## Part D. Wizard the device
 //Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-My first attempt is about tring to figure out where to put the 'lignt': https://drive.google.com/file/d/1DFVLeWwgyg5ySSs5l3i_2nUT6pJlonBf/view?usp=sharing
+My first attempt is about tring to figure out where to put the 'light': https://drive.google.com/file/d/1DFVLeWwgyg5ySSs5l3i_2nUT6pJlonBf/view?usp=sharing

 And the follow-up goes: